 Your DIY steam room will look a lot different than ancient Roman baths, although the principles stay the same.
 Instead of the hot springs, you’ll need a steam shower generator to make steams, aka water vapors.

 Your home steam-room is best to set in the bathroom or another room that vapors can’t damage.
 Hence, the best materials to consider are acrylic, fiberglass, glass, stone, tile, or wood.

-SUMMARY: A shower transforms water supply into steam so that you can reap several health benefits.
+SUMMARY: An existing shower transforms water supply into steam so that you can reap several health benefits.

 Pros and Cons

 If you’re making your own, you must consider all the pros and cons of having one in the first place.
 The literature concerning the benefits of hot therapy is vast, but there are also disadvantages to your health, budget, and personal safety.

 Here are the things I considered before building:

 - Steam and warm baths help blood circulate better to your extremities.
 The result of effective blood circulation is faster healing, less discomfort, and more mobility.